 Let’s go backwards, starting with the desired output expressed as a histogram.
 Let’s try this with a simple example.

-Suppose I want to pick 3 30% of the time, 4 20% of the time, 5 10% of the time, and 6 40% of the time.
+Suppose I want to pick 3, 4, 5, and 6 in these proportions: : : : .
 This doesn’t correspond to anything you’d normally get from dice rolls.

 How would I write the code for this?